LoraV/LoraV.github.io/_posts/2019-07-10-sound-and-fury.markdown

 VvvvvvvvvVMMvvvvvvVMMM VMMM VVMMMMM!
 One of the motorcyclists pulls up besides you.
 He aims.

 What's good for the goose is good for the gander.
 You shove into him, and he hits a pylon.
-His motorcycle goes down, and his leg under it.
+His motorcycle goes down, with his leg under it.
 It looks like he's down for the count.

 The other motorcyclist is more cautious.
 He stays behind you and to the side.
 You see his arm raise a pistol.